 Myofascial pain syndrome is similar to fibromyalgia, but there are important differences in symptoms and treatment.
 One big difference is that myosfascial pain is confined to a specific area and is associated with trigger points.
 For more information, see the Made for This Moment myofascial pain syndrome page.

 A person can have both fibromyalgia and myofascial pain syndrome.
 That makes it especially important to consult with a medical specialist who can diagnose the difference and apply the proper treatments for each condition.

 The general consensus is that fibromyalgia is the result of a hypersensitive and hyperactive central nervous system, with the brain and spinal cord having developed heightened pain activity.
 Various risk factors have been suggested, such as genetic predisposition, trauma, multiple surgeries, or chronic stress, but these are not definitive.

 At this time, there is no cure for fibromyalgia.
 However, there are ways to manage the pain and other symptoms.
 Pain management specialists understand the full range of pain relief options, including how to use them in combination to achieve a successful outcome.

-Physician anesthesiologists specialize in pain control, and some focus their practices on treating patients with chronic pain.
-Ask your doctor about a referral to a physician anesthesiologist who specializes in treating chronic pain.
+As a medical doctor, anesthesiologists specialize in pain control, and some focus their practices on treating patients with chronic pain.
+Ask your doctor about a referral to an anesthesiologist who specializes in treating chronic pain.